-Written by Yanya Viskovich Chair of Cyber Law & Governance Working Group at the Swiss Cyber Institute.
+Written by Yanya Viskovich Chair of the Cyber Law & Governance Working Group at the Swiss Cyber Institute.

-A company’s Board and its management has a duty to understand and oversee significant risks posed to the business.
+A company’s Board and its management have a duty to understand and oversee significant risks posed to the business.
 Today, that includes cyber risk.
 As the past two years have demonstrated, that risk is growing significantly.

 The complex and dynamic nature of cyber risks – touching as they do every part of a business – demands interdisciplinary approaches that bring together people from across an organization.
 Hence, to discuss the cyber governance challenges that businesses face, and share best practices, key principles, strategies and tools to increase cyber resilience, experts at this Roundtable represented a variety of backgrounds.
 Panelists offered a number of concrete suggestions for businesses, their management, and supervisory Boards for enhanced cyber resilience.
 If you weren’t able to join us online for this hybrid event, summarized below are some concrete takeaways from the discussion which you might wish to bring back to your various organisations.